 1. Cracked Cartridge End Caps

-The chemical that balance your pool’s water chemistry can deteriorate plastic cartridge endcaps over time.
-If the endcaps crack, they can no longer maintain the cartridge’s tight, compact form, which will negatively affect filter performance.
+The chemicals that balance your pool’s water chemistry can deteriorate plastic cartridge endcaps over time.
+If the endcaps crack, they can no longer maintain the cartridge’s tight, compact form, negatively affecting filter performance.

 Worse, if a piece of the broken material shears off and travels through the filter system, it can cause further equipment damage.
 To protect your pool and avoid an unnecessary repair expense, replace the cartridge as soon as you notice a chipped or cracked endcap.